 There is no drama quite like NBA drama.
-Seriously, there isn’t a soap opera on the planet that can hold a candle to the nightly turmoil around the league.
+Seriously, there isn't a soap opera on the planet that can hold a candle to the nightly turmoil around the league.
 The level of intensity, and oftentimes pettiness, brings out such an amusing and incredible product.
-It’s truly legendary stuff, and those who scoff at it certainly don’t appreciate it enough.
+It's truly legendary stuff, especially during the playoffs, and those who scoff at it certainly don't appreciate it enough.

-Although it is oftentimes funny to laugh when players get fined for ridiculous things, such as Kyrie Irving throwing a ball into the crowd after a game earlier this season, NBA fines each player, coach, team, and owner has to pay is no joke.
+Although it is oftentimes funny to laugh when players get fined for ridiculous things, such as Kyrie Irving throwing a ball into the crowd after a game, the NBA fines each player, coach, team, and owner has to pay are no joke.

-Sure, paying $2,000 for a technical foul or $25,000 for chucking the ball into the stands might be like buying a bottle of water at a convenience store to most professional basketball players, but there are those times when the fines are so big it makes your jaw drop because it would assuredly bankrupt most people in the country.
+Sure, NBA players and headcoaches paying $2,000 for a technical foul or $25,000 for chucking the ball into the stands might be like buying a bottle of water at a convenience store to most professional basketball players, but there are those times when the fines are so big it makes your jaw drop because it would assuredly bankrupt most people in the country.
 For instance, LeBron James' suspension from his altercation with Isaiah Stewart in 2021 cost him $284,000 in salary, which is chump change to a guy with a net worth of $500 million.